 If both parties agree to the divorce, they can obtain a no-fault divorce.
 After one party files for the divorce and 90 days has passed after the complaint is served on the other spouse, each party may file an Affidavit of Consent to divorce.
 You may also work out any property issues you have by agreeing on how you will deal with marital property in a Property Settlement Agreement.
 The court rules require you to file a series of legal papers to complete the divorce.
 This is the fastest way to divorce in Pennsylvania, but it requires both parties to work together.

-Unilateral (also known as “irretrievable breakdown”) no-fault divorce is available if one of the spouses will not agree to the divorce but the parties have been living separate and apart (defined by the statute as “complete cessation of any and all cohabitation, whether living in the same residence or not”) for at least 2 years and the marriage is irretrievably broken.
-You may file for the divorce before you have lived separate and apart for the 2 year waiting period, but you cannot get the divorce until the 2 year period is over.
+Unilateral (also known as “irretrievable breakdown”) no-fault divorce is available if one of the spouses will not agree to the divorce but the parties have been living separate and apart (defined by the statute as "complete cessation of any and all cohabitation, whether living in the same residence or not") for at least 1 year if the date of separation was on or after December 5, 2016, or at least 2 years for earlier dates of separation and the marriage is irretrievably broken.
+You may file for the divorce before you have lived separate and apart for the applicable waiting period, but you cannot get the divorce until the waiting period is over.
 There may be disagreement between you and your spouse about when you started living separate and apart.
 It is important to try to get some legal advice on this issue.

 Answer: You may file for divorce in Philadelphia County if you or your spouse lived in Pennsylvania for the 6 months immediately before the filing of the divorce complaint, and either party currently resides in Philadelphia or you agree to divorce in Philadelphia.
 There is no required length of residency in the county where the divorce complaint is filed.
 In Philadelphia, a divorce complaint is filed with the Clerk of Family Court at 1501 Arch Street, Philadelphia, PA.

-Answer: The filing fee is $328.98.
+Answer: The filing fee is $333.73 (plus $40.25 for each additional non-custody count plus $75.45 for a cutsody count).
 You may pay with a money order.
 Personal checks and cash are not accepted.